• Skip to primary navigation

 Instructions

-• First, grab a large mixing so you can add all the ingredients as you are prepping them.
+• First, grab a large mixing bowl so you can add all the ingredients as you are prepping them.

 • Wash your rocket/arugula and mint leaves under cold running water.
 Then either pat dry with a towel or spin dry in a salad spinner to remove excess water.